qdrant/landing_page/qdrant-landing/content/documentation/install.md

     generall/qdrant
 ```

-With this command you will start a Qdrant instance with the default configuration.
+With this command, you will start a Qdrant instance with the default configuration.
 It will store all data in `./path/to/data` directory.

-By default, Qdrant uses port 6333, so at [localhost:6333](http://localhost:6333) you should be able to see the welcome message.
+By default, Qdrant uses port 6333, so at [localhost:6333](http://localhost:6333) you should see the welcome message.

 ## From source

 Qdrant is written in Rust and can be compiled into a binary executable.
-This way of installation can be useful if you want to compile Qdrant for a specific processor architecture, or if you do not want to use Docker for some reason.
+This installation method can be helpful if you want to compile Qdrant for a specific processor architecture or if you do not want to use Docker for some reason.

 Before compiling, make sure that the necessary libraries and the [rust toolchain](https://www.rust-lang.org/tools/install) are installed.
-The current list of required libraries can be found in the [Dockerfile](https://github.com/qdrant/qdrant/blob/master/Dockerfile)
+The current list of required libraries can be found in the [Dockerfile](https://github.com/qdrant/qdrant/blob/master/Dockerfile).

 Select the minimum set of processor instructions that will be available when using the service.
 The instruction set depends on the hardware at your disposal.